-1.2 This site is owned by 111 Direct Limited whose Registered office is situated at 1D Thorpe Court, Delta Way, Egham, Surrey, TW20 8RX
+1.3 This site is owned by Simply Naturals Ltd whose office is at Unit 1D Thorpe Court Egham Surrey TW20 8RX

-1.3 Our Company registration number is 12535689.
-We are the ‘data controller’ of any personal information you provide to us.
+1.4 Our Company registration number is 04288979.
+We are the ‘data controller’ of the personal information you provide to us.

-1.5 We have appointed a Data Contact for the business who is Mr David Evans.
+1.6 We have appointed a Data Contact for the business who is Mr David Evans

 We are responsible for ensuring that data is processed:

-1.7.8 In a manner that ensures appropriate security of the personal data.
+1.9.8 Processed in a manner that ensures appropriate security of the personal data

 2.1 We are committed to protecting your personal data privacy and, in accordance with relevant data protection laws, we uphold strict security procedures for the collection, storage, use and disclosure of your personal information.

 2.2 We have described below the personal information we may gather about you, the purposes we will hold it for and the limited categories of people to whom we may disclose it.